preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates/index.rst

 General
 ----------
-Here you add a Title for the Process Template, in any or all languages available in the tenant.
+Here you add a title for the process template, in any or all languages available in the tenant.
 Default language is mandatory.
 (Click the flag to change language).

 .. image:: process-templates-general-612.png